sekoyo/react-image-crop/README.md

 Example: https://gist.github.com/DominicTobias/6aa43d03bc12232ef723

 - The other technique is to map the cropped image to a canvas, and then get the `toDataURL` on the canvas and set this as an image source.
+The advantage is that the preview behaves like a proper image and is responsive.
 Now this is important:

 1. `toDataURL` is synchronous and will block the main thread, for large images this could be for as long as a couple of seconds. *Always* use `toDataURL('image/jpeg')` otherwise it will default to `image/png` and the conversion will be significantly slower.